ha5dzs/optitrack-motive-file-converter/README.md

 So, this new version of code has been brought up-to-date: It now requies .NET framework 7.0, and does all the additional steps (Reconstruct, Auto-label, Solve) before exporting to CSV.

+Additionally, it seems that a lot of binaries have been updated, and `NMotive.dll`` didn't load due to some undocumented dependencies.
+So I ended up senselessly copying everything in the project until it worked.

 ## Why

 Motive allows you to manually export these files as .csv, but the tool is either part in Motive, or you can use the [batch processor](https://v23.wiki.optitrack.com/index.php?title=Motive_Batch_Processor) to get a bunch of files processed.